Prejwel/Docker/README.md

 5) move the links (links : -redis -db )
 Once done
 * docker-compose up -> to bring up the application stack

+Make sure to give the spaces / Tabs properly in docker compose file

 ------
 Docker compose has 3 versions
 * version 1 - no way to specify the order/ dependency in which containers should run.